Expensify/App/PR_REVIEW_CHECKLIST.md

 2. Test the changes on **all platforms**.
 Follow this guide (needs link) to set up each platform.
     - If you’re unable to boot a platform for any reason, ask for help in the #expensify-open-source Slack channel.
 Your issue might already have been addressed there, so be sure to search first.
 3. Should we add regression testing for code introduced in this PR?
     - If the PR introduces **new** pages, features, etc. then we **should** have new regression tests written.
-Please note this in your PR so that Applause can make sure it gets added.
+Please note this in your PR so that the QA team can make sure it gets added.
-    - If the PR fixes a bug, Applause will check to make sure the existing regression testing steps already cover the workflow fixed by the bug.
+    - If the PR fixes a bug, the QA team will check to make sure the existing regression testing steps already cover the workflow fixed by the bug.

 # Reviewing the code